elugens/hello-javascript/docs/browser-related-questions/forms-controls/forms-events.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> The "oninput" event triggers immediately when the value of an input field changes, allowing specific code to be executed in response.
+    </div><br />
-  <div><strong>Interview Response:</strong> The input event triggers whenever the user changes a value.
+  <div><strong>Technical Response:</strong> The input event triggers whenever the user changes a value.
 It initiates any value change, even ones that do not require keyboard activities, such as copying with a mouse or using speech recognition to dictate the text.
 This event is the ideal solution if we want to handle every change to an &#8249;input&#8250;.
 In contrast, the input event does not trigger through a keyboard input or other activities that do not require a value change, such as hitting the right or left arrow keys when in the input.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />